How does Charlestown Soccer select players for travel teams ?

 Each player is evaluated in separate categories that include technical and tactical aspects of the game, offensive and defensive skills and physical ability.
 Past commitment to Charlestown Soccer, coachability and attitude will also be factored into the final rankings.

-If a player does not have a coaches' evaluation because he/she did not play within CYSA the previous season/year, every effort will be made to determine an appropriate ranking for these players including calling prior travel coaches if possible.
+If a player does not have a coaches' evaluation because he/she did not play within CYSA the previous season/year, every effort will be made to determine an appropriate ranking for these players, including speaking with prior travel coaches if possible.
 A player who failed to show for either evaluation day and who has not notified CYSA that they were unavailable will receive the lowest possible score.

-Once the evaluation data are compiled, Team Formation Committees, made up of board members will complete the evaluation process and assign the players to the team.
-The full board will ultimately review and finalize the rosters.
+Once the evaluation data are compiled, Placement Committees, made up of board members, assign players to teams based on the information available to them.
+The full board ultimately reviews and finalizes the rosters.

 No board member will evaluate players in any grade/gender in which he or she has a child currently registered.
 Coaches will not evaluate their own children.